 The 6th Annual Mogadishu Mile Kentucky returns to Queenslake Horse Farm on October 3, 2026 — the 33rd anniversary of the Battle of Mogadishu.
-Six years ago, we were the first to bring the Mogadishu Mile to Kentucky.
+Six years.
+Same farm.
+Same mission.
+Queenslake has been our home since day one, and there is nowhere else this event belongs.
 We built something worthy of the 19 soldiers it honors, and we have never stopped raising the standard.

 The 2026 event is the largest and most complete Mogadishu Mile Kentucky to date.
 The challenge unfolds across 140 sprawling acres and a 40-acre lake, with a military-style obstacle course that tests every competitor — tire flips, ball slams, box jumps, chain drags, ammo can carries, a water crossing, a dam traverse, and a wooded trail run.
 Teams of four compete side by side, rucking optional, all fitness levels welcome.